 But a word of warning: avoid filling the board up with all kinds of things.

 One thing network marketers will push is to fill a massive board with all kinds of things.
 From cars to trips and massive houses.
 Some people will really push for that kind of over-the-top stuff to make you feel excited.

-Instead of prioritizing filling a large bristle board with goals and aspirations, focus on a smaller collage.
+Instead of prioritizing filling a large bristle board with goals and aspirations, focus on a smaller collection of pictures.
 Limit yourself to a regular piece of paper.